-After a series of individual and group reviews of the submissions, 50 final contenders were evaluated by our judges from coast to coast: Dr. Marty Becker, Tom Corwin, Ethan Goldman, Maggie Lawson, Joshua McGuire, Jude McVay, Doug Menuez, Karen Mullarkey, Amy Shojai, Phoebe Smolan, Rick Smolan, Gina Spadafori, Morgan Spurlock, Tracey Stewart, and Mark Ulriksen.
+Our judges for 2016 and 2017 include notable experts in animal welfare, visual storytelling and other relevant fields: Dr. Marty Becker, Tom Corwin, Ethan Goldman, Maggie Lawson, Joshua McGuire, Jude McVay, Doug Menuez, Karen Mullarkey, Amy Shojai, Phoebe Smolan, Rick Smolan, Gina Spadafori, Morgan Spurlock, Tracey Stewart, and Mark Ulriksen.
+See the 2017 Call for Mutual Rescue Stories judges.

 This year, we are accepting Mutual Rescue stories from everywhere.
 However, only stories based in the U.S. will be considered for filming.
 All others will be eligible for print and online publications.